Post-COVID Trends in Customer Service

 Why this is important to customers:

-• Customers want the ability to engage on multiple channels and receive one smooth and consistent experience — they want “omnichannel”.
+Customers want the ability to engage on multiple channels and receive one smooth and consistent experience — they want “omnichannel”.

 How this is being done:

-• Companies are being selective in how they outsource.
+Companies are being selective in how they outsource.
 By partnering with outsource providers that offer onshore customer service, an offshore team can be brought back onshore without having to build an entirely new function.

-• Companies are setting up omnichannel processes and systems.
+Companies are setting up omnichannel processes and systems.
 Although an onshore contact centre is not necessarily “omnichannel”, it does help enable an omnichannel strategy by keeping components of that strategy communicating and aligned.

 Trend 3: On-demand flexibility

-Customer service demand is not easy to forecast.
 Businesses need services that can be scaled up or down as needed.
-Moreover, the ability to dial-up or dial-down the number of agents based on demand, and the ability to align the right agent (with the right skill sets) with the right customers, can dramatically improve quality while reducing costs.
+Moreover, the ability to dial-up or dial-down the number of agents based on demand, and the ability to align the right agent with the right customers, can dramatically improve quality while reducing costs.

 Why this is important to customers:

-• Quick response times and 24/7 support.
+Quick response times and 24/7 support.
 While not as critical for every business, customers want access to customer service when they need it.

-• Customers want outcomes tailored to their specific needs.
+Customers want outcomes tailored to their specific needs.
 Customers want to be matched quickly and directly to the person who can help them with their specific problem.

 How this is being done:

-• Matching the right agents to the right jobs.
+Matching the right agents to the right jobs.
 Some outsourcing partners take flexibly matching agents with customers very seriously.
 For example, matching customer demographics, or providing agents with a specific industry knowledge, technical background, or language skills to match specific campaigns.

-• Creation of a flexible framework matching differing customer priorities.
+Creation of a flexible framework matching differing customer priorities.
 By looking at your specific customers, it’s possible to hone in on a more specific set of requirements.
-Although this can be implemented in several ways, by finding the right outsourced customer service partners this can be delivered within a truly flexible framework.
+Although this can be implemented in several ways, by finding the right outsourced customer service partners, this can be delivered within a truly flexible framework.

 Trend 4: Augmenting agents — not replacing them

-Technology is not replacing customer service representatives — it’s there to support and improve what they do.
 What customer service teams need are omnichannel options and the ability to share information between those channels seamlessly.

 Why this is important to customers:

-• Customers are not uniform in their communication preferences.
+Customers are not uniform in their communication preferences.
 They don’t expect every problem to be resolved in the same way.

 How this is being done:

-• Segmenting customer service options.
+Segmenting customer service options.
 Identifying the type of customer query earlier makes it easier to respond to issues quickly and with the right level of detail.
 It also provides a clear path for ticket escalation and clear channels for information flows.

-• Providing relevant information in the right format.
+Providing relevant information in the right format.
 Providing useful information enables customers to solve minor issues and properly engage with the product/service.
 Manuals, FAQ pages, explainer videos and more are all easily accessible online.

-• Outsourcing and distributed call centres.
+Outsourcing and distributed call centres.
 Again, the flexibility provided by these two options makes it easier to create a streamlined flow of information, even matching customers with the same agent across every point of contact along their customer service journey.

 Going with the flow

-Post-COVID businesses must operate as dynamic, growing entities that can learn and adapt over time.
+The current trends in customer service are undoubtedly a result of a post-COVID world, and businesses must operate as dynamic, growing entities that can learn and adapt over time.
 This requires both a customer-focused strategy and a healthy work environment.

 That means ensuring the customer service strategy you build provides quality support for your customers and can adapt to the wider changing circumstances.
-Businesses need to learn from current COVID-19 experiences, and to counter “yesterday’s customer service logic” in order to go above and beyond for customers.
+Businesses need to learn from current COVID-19 experiences and to counter “yesterday’s customer service logic” in order to go above and beyond for customers.

 Bobby Devins